-It’s hard not to love a good foot massage and spa treatment, which is why it’s great to have your own spa equipment at home.
+It’s hard not to love a good foot massage and spa treatment after a long day, which is why it’s great to have your own spa equipment at home.

 Your feet support the weight of your entire body while having to pump blood back up to your heart.